Sick Building Syndrome Testing

-The Health and Safety Executive (HSE) define Sick Building Syndrome as a condition that is generally caused by poor indoor air quality.
-In addition, it causes more than 20% of the occupants in the building occupants to have persistent conditions while inside.
-Symptoms reduce within hours of leaving the effected building.
+The Health and Safety Executive (HSE) defines Sick Building Syndrome as a condition that is caused by poor indoor air quality.
+In addition, it causes more than 20% of the people in the building to have constant conditions while inside.
+In the same way, symptoms often get better within hours of leaving the building.
 Some of the symptoms of Sick Building Syndrome are:

 - Eye, nose and throat irritation.